CFA Society Chicago Advisory Group Role Descriptions

 ANNUAL DINNER (4-6 meetings per year)

-Co-Chairs: Melissa Binder, CFA - Marco Consulting Group; Kristan Rowland, CFA - William Blair & Co.
+Co-Chairs: Melissa Binder, CFA - PPM America Inc.; Kristan Rowland, CFA - William Blair & Co.

 The annual dinner is the society's flagship event and honors our society's new CFA Charterholders.
 The main tasks for the Annual Dinner Advisory Group volunteers include: